How to Set Up Your Own Home VPN Easily

 NOTE - wait unless you're connected, or if you run into problems, you may have some problems with your network drivers.

 Step 1 - To set up a VPN server on Windows, go to Start > Control Panel > Network Connections.
 To do so quickly, go to Start, type "ncpa. cpl," and then click the result (or simply press Enter).

 Step 2 - To open the full options in the "Network Connections" box, use the Alt key, open the "File" menu, and then select the "New Incoming Connection" option, subsequently.

-Step 3 – Select the user accounts that will be able to connect remotely next.
+Step 3 - Select the user accounts that can connect remotely next.
 Instead of allowing VPN logins from your primary user account, you may wish to create a new, limited user account to boost security.
-By clicking the “Add someone” button, you can do so.
-Whatever user account you choose, make sure it has an extremely strong password, as a weak password can be cracked with a dictionary attack.
+By clicking the "Add someone" button, you can do so.
+Whatever user account you choose, ensure it has a strong password, as a weak password can be cracked with a dictionary attack.

 Click the "Next" button once you've chosen your user.

-Step 4 – To allow VPN connections over the Internet, select the “Through the Internet” option on the next screen.
-You’ll probably just see that choice here, but if you have the dial-up hardware, you could also enable incoming connections using a dial-up modem.
+Step 4 - Select the "Through the Internet" option on the next screen to allow VPN connections over the Internet.
+You'll probably just see that choice here, but if you have the dial-up hardware, you could enable incoming connections using a dial-up modem.